 My new work All Colours Are Beautiful rises against all injustice and shows support to those who have been victims of the prejudice of any kind.
 It’s painted in the place from which innocent people were shipped to concentration camps during World War Two.

 This is a spectral piece, showing the strength of all colours against the lack of them – the darkness.
 It’s dedicated to those who love life and take our society forward.
-We live in 2015 but this struggle is eternal and it will continue until the last human stands. – Lunar, All Colours are Beautiful
+We live in 2015 but this struggle is eternal and it will continue until the last human stands. - Lunar.

 Lunar is one of the pioneer street artists in Croatia.
 He has painted more than 2,000 works and exhibited them around the world, including in Amsterdam, Berlin, New York, Paris, Havana and Tokyo.
-His technique is versatile but his motifs are distinct: you’ll always spot personified animals and elements of flora that fascinate Lunar the most.
+His technique is versatile but his motifs are distinct: personified animals and elements of flora fascinate Lunar the most.

 Lunar regularly invites international street artists for joint events.
 One of Zagreb’s main street art hubs – The Student Centre – is a great open-space showroom of these initiatives.